Most Effective Products

 Preventing Carpetweed Reinfestations

-• To prevent carpetweed, implement proper cultural practices such as watering, mowing and feeding to make your yard less conducive to carpetweed infestations.
-You will also need to make sure your lawn is well-fertilized with Solutions 15-5-10 Weed & Feed Fertilizer with Trimec and prevent germinating weeds with Barricade Pre-Emergent Herbicide Prodiamine Granular.
+• To prevent carpetweed, implement proper cultural practices such as watering, mowing, and feeding to make your yard less conducive to carpetweed infestations.
+You will also need to ensure your lawn is well-fertilized with Solutions 15-5-10 Weed & Feed Fertilizer with Trimec and prevent germinating weeds with Barricade Pre-Emergent Herbicide Prodiamine Granular.

 Questions and Answers